Learn to fly on PilotEdge. Bring your flight sim experience to the ultimate level with professional ATC services.

 Estimated completion time: 11-14 hours

-Note: We also offer a Private pilot VFR ATC communications package (6 hours).
+Note: We also offer a Private pilot VFR ATC communications course (6 hours).
 How does that compare to this PilotEdge offering?
-The PilotEdge VFR ATC rating is more comprehensive, and it includes the checkride flights on PilotEdge.
+The PilotEdge VFR ATC rating is more comprehensive, more scenario-based, and it includes the checkride flights on PilotEdge.

 PilotEdge IFR ATC Rating (General aviation aircraft)